-Some areas and spaces are posted to indicate restricted parking for certain individuals or vehicles.
-All vehicles parked in restricted areas and spaces must conform to the posted restrictions or obtain special permission from the Department of Public Safety (D.P.S.) for any exception.
+Some areas and spaces are posted to indicate restricted parking as marked.
+All vehicles parked in restricted areas and spaces must conform to the posted restrictions or obtain special permission from the Department of Public Safety (DPS) for any exception.
 Restricted parking areas and reserved and numbered spaces are enforced at all times.

-1. Student

-Student parking is available in designated student parking areas at each NWACC facility, and all levels of the parking garage other than those spaces designated as handicapped, reserved/numbered, visitor, or service vehicle.
-Student parking may be used by faculty and staff when their parking areas are full.
+1. Student - Student parking is available in designated student parking areas at each NWACC facility, and all levels of the parking garage other than those spaces designated as handicapped, reserved/numbered, visitor, or service vehicle.

-2. Faculty/Staff
+2. Employees

-Faculty/Staff parking areas will be designated on the surface parking lots for each NWACC facility.
-Faculty/Staff reserved and numbered parking will also be designated in surface parking areas and the parking garage.
-Faculty/staff may park in the surface student parking areas when their parking areas are full.
-On the rare occasion that all spaces in the surface parking areas are full, faculty/staff may park in the parking garage; however, the Department of Public Safety must be notified immediately.
+Employees parking areas will be designated on the surface parking lots for each NWACC facility.
+Employees reserved parking will also be designated in surface parking areas and the parking garage.
+Employees may park in the surface student parking areas when their parking areas are full.
+On the rare occasion that all spaces in the surface parking areas are full, employees may park in the overflow parking lots or as a last resort the parking garage; however, the Department of Public Safety must be notified immediately if an employee parks in the garage.

-3. Visitor
+3. Visitors